markhm/sharepoint-treebrowser/README.md

 - Click the Center button to center the visualisation in case you loose perspective.

 ## Prerequisites and acknowledgements
 Requires Java 1.8 or higher.
+The SharePoint Tree Browser was developed on a display with a 1680 by 1050 resolution.
+Screen options or buttons might have moved or may be hidden when you are running on a different resolution.

 Based on <a href="http://prefuse.org">prefuse</a>, a visualisation library for Java developed by <a href="http://jheer.org">Jeffrey Heer</a>.